 Utensils: Large saucepan, potato peeler, cutting knife, food processor,

-cutting board, measuring spoons, skillet (to cook bacon), measuring cups,
+cutting board, measuring spoons, skillet (to cook bacon), measuring

 2 pounds medium-size potatoes